Seitei-Kata Mae as basis

 Let us assume that the sword should be wielded powerfully in order to unfold its effect beyond doubt, we have to think about the paths of power.
 The sword should be out of the saya early to take action.
 The sword should go ahead to get to the enemy in time.
 Where does the power come from?
 Simply dropping the blade on the enemy is enough to achieve a lethal effect.
 On the other hand, the whole body should be one

 Blow – Sorry – cut lead.
 We have to draw strength and speed from movement.
-As you proceed, the sword moves with us (stopping and the sword moving on)
+As you proceed, the sword moves with us (suddenly stop and theoretically the sword will move further).

 Reinforcement of the cut – and this is the right way – only comes through the body.
 So we have the same path as with Mae.
 From the 2nd step on (the sword is on the way) we push ourselves off the back foot and in one movement up to the tip of the sword.
 So we can do without the mistaken model of an angler casting his line for the cutting path.
 We go into the opponent together with the cut.
 A relaxed way is to use the body’s gravity (fall) as it goes into the final step.
 You can shorten the stride length of the second step, almost leave it out.
 The prerequisite is the execution of the Nukitsuke as described above: draw in good time, let the sword advance early and at the end complete the step and the end of the cut together.